Inventiva reports its 2022 first-half financial results and provides a corporate update

 - Last patient first visit for the ongoing NATiV3 Phase III clinical trial evaluating lanifibranor in patients with NASH is now targeted for H2 2023

-/EIN News/ -- Daix (France), Long Island City (New York, United States), September 22, 2022 – Inventiva (Euronext Paris and Nasdaq: IVA) (the “Company”), a clinical-stage biopharmaceutical company focused on the development of oral small molecule therapies for the treatment of patients with non-alcoholic steatohepatitis (NASH) and other diseases with significant unmet medical needs, today reported its interim financial results for the six months ended June 30, 2022, and provided a corporate update.
+Daix (France), Long Island City (New York, United States), September 22, 2022 – Inventiva IVA (the "Company"), a clinical-stage biopharmaceutical company focused on the development of oral small molecule therapies for the treatment of patients with non-alcoholic steatohepatitis (NASH) and other diseases with significant unmet medical needs, today reported its interim financial results for the six months ended June 30, 2022, and provided a corporate update.

 Frédéric Cren, Chairman, Chief Executive Officer and cofounder of Inventiva, stated: "The first half of this year has been paved with several successes for Inventiva, both financially and in terms of research & development.
 Our collaboration with AbbVie led to a new €4 million milestone payment following the initiation of the Phase IIb clinical trial with cedirogant which is expected to finish H1 2023.
 We estimate our current cash position, combined with the expected $12 million upfront payment from the agreement with Sino Biopharm and the anticipated first €25 million tranche under the EIB credit facility extends our cash runway through Q4 2023.
 This agreement with Sino Biopharm represents an important milestone and allows us to start the development of lanifibranor for the treatment of NASH in a country where the prevalence of NASH is particularly high.
 We also continued to progress our NASH programs with the screening of the first patient in our LEGEND trial and the clearance of our IND application by the FDA.
 Looking ahead, we expect even more exciting developments, including with the results from our Phase II clinical trial evaluating lanifibranor for the treatment of NAFLD in patients with type 2 diabetes planned for Q1 2023.
 Finally, we are also very pleased to have feedback from the FDA that a single phase 2/3 trial could potentially support a marketing application for odiparcil."